SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 $ rosrun map_server map_saver -f ggo.
 The  map was saved both in pgm  and yaml  formats.

+See video of how it works here: https://streamable.com/kmnmg

 ##### Autonomous navigation in pre-built map